s2mLab/ControlOdrive/README.md

 sudo udevadm control --reload-rules sudo udevadm trigger
 ```
-To test the connection a simple script is suffisant :
+To test the connection a simple script is sufficient :
 ```
 import odrive